 This is the best paleo bread recipe.
-It's gluten free, dairy free and nut free and still tastes like real bread.
-It's made with cassava flour, coconut flour and flax seeds to give it the perfect texture - soft in the middle and firm on the outside.
-This bread is perfect for toast and sandwiches too!
+It's gluten-free, dairy-free and nut free and still tastes like real bread.
+It's made without almond four and instead uses cassava flour, coconut flour, and flax seeds to give it the perfect texture.

 Table of Contents